catppuccin/vscode-icons/README.md

 ## Usage

 > [!TIP]
 > We also have [a Catppuccin theme for the rest of VSCode/VSCodium](https://github.com/catppuccin/vscode), as well as [a Catppuccin theme that brings these icons right into GitHub](https://github.com/catppuccin/github-file-explorer-icons).
+For Jetbrains IDEs we have [catppuccin/Jetbrains-icons](https://github.com/catppuccin/jetbrains-icons).

 ### Marketplace